pvs2401/volterra-tutorial/docs/6_app_app.md

-# App to App接続
+# App to App connection

-同一Site内では通常のKubernetesと同様にPodはService経由で他のPodにアクセスできます。
+Within the same Site, Pods can access other Pods via Services in the same way as normal Kubernetes.
-異なるSiteのServiceにアクセスする場合はHTTP/TCP Loadbalancerの設定が必要です。
+HTTP/TCP Loadbalancer settings are required when accessing services on different sites.

 ![app_app1](./pics/app_app1.svg)

-## vk8s manifest の作成
+## create vk8s manifest

-namespace:`app-app`を作成し、vk8sに以下の2つのVirutal siteを設定します。
+Create namespace:`app-app` and set the following two virtual sites on vk8s.

 Name: `pref-tokyo`
 Site type: `CE`
-Site Selecter Expression: `pref:tokyo`
+Site Selector Expression: `pref:tokyo`

 Name: `pref-osaka`
 Site type: `CE`
-Site Selecter Expression: `pref:osaka`
+Site Selector Expression: `pref:osaka`

-- Freeユーザーの場合は既存のNamespaceを先に削除してから作成してください。
+- If you are a Free user, please delete the existing Namespace before creating it.

 ![v8s_multi_vsite](./pics/v8s_multi_vsite.png)

-vk8sに2つのVirtual-site `pref-tokyo`と`pref-osaka`に、Deploymentを作成します。
+Create a Deployment in two Virtual-sites `pref-tokyo` and `pref-osaka` in vk8s.

 pref-tokyo